schworer/video_control/README.md

 This demo is up and running at [go.no.de](http://go.no.de/).
 Check it out!

 # todo
+ * Fix the timer on the iPhone client
  * The timing is generally all messed up.
  * Might want to look into implementing the rv sync messaging protocol, instead of my half baked system.
  * Make the desktop client look halfway decent.